OfficeDev/Microsoft-Teams-Samples/samples/app-in-meeting/nodejs/Readme.md

 ![Select App](Images/select_app.png)

-    - Join the meeting and click on the app icon at the top, this will open a sidepanel with `Share` icon at top to share the app for collaboration.
+    - Join the meeting and click on the app icon at the top
+    - This will open a sidepanel with `Share` icon at top to share the app for collaboration in stage view.

 ![App icon](Images/app_icon.png)